Detailed Student Information

 - Works with you to develop a program that you can handle, i.e., deciding on an appropriate number of credits, taking into consideration your other responsibilities like job, family, etc.

-Office hours for every instructor are posted on the office door.
+Office hours for every instructor are located in each syllabus, posted on the office door, and found in Banner.
 When your schedule conflicts with your advisor's office hours, every effort will be made to arrange a more suitable time for an appointment.

 Physical Therapist Assistants enjoy the ability to work in a variety of practice settings including: hospitals, private practices, nursing homes, rehabilitation centers, schools and out-patient settings.
 In addition, Physical Therapist Assistants may teach in Physical Therapist Assistant programs.
 They may serve as director of a Physical Therapist Assistant Program, provided that they have a Master's degree.